cssteinmeier/Christina_Portfolio/README.md

 ● Estimate carbon emissions and carbon storage over the next 100 years from these imports using models from literature review

+## Vehicle Miles Traveled Across Census Tracts in The United States
+### EcoDataLab
+*June 2021-August 2021*

+● Pulled Census data from **SocialExplorer**

+● Conducted feature engineering to match the structure of the National Household Travel Survey data using **Pandas** and **Numpy**

+● Trained a **multiple linear regression model** to predict the average vehicle miles traveled for a given census tract

+● Used **stepwise regression** to determine statistically significant variables

+● Evaluated and tuned model using Adjusted R-squared value

+● **Results:** multiple linear regression model that predicts the average vehicle miles traveled of a resident in a given census tract with an Adjusted R-squared of 0.3096